Dicklesworthstone/swiss_army_llama/README.md

 ### 4. `/get_all_embeddings_for_document/` (POST)

 #### Purpose
 Extract text embeddings for a document, supporting both plain text and PDF files (OCR not supported).
+Returns a zip file containing the JSON of all the embeddings in your desired layout.

 #### Parameters
 - `file`: The uploaded document file (either plain text or PDF).